By Ben Peterson, Former CEO

 Recently I was able to dispute the way a metric of mine was measured with a supervisor.
 We were able to have a constructive conversation while still disagreeing.

+Everyone has different ways to accomplish goals, sometimes it is different than mine or others’, but we always seem to find a way to handle it together.
 Debating direction and execution is a way of life at Blue Raven.
 There are many confident and bright people who work here — and that translates into strong opinions.
-Unlike other places I’ve worked where people don’t question why things are done a certain way, it’s expected to disagree and debate the validity of both sides to make a decision.
+Unlike other places I have worked where people do not question why things are done a certain way, it is expected to disagree and debate the validity of both sides to make a decision.

 We frequently have differing opinions, but we use them to fuel discussion and improvement.

 Once in a while, my unique professional experience and personal convictions call on me to be the one who either disagrees or, at least offers constructive criticism of business strategies my team is outlining.
-When that has happened here, I’ve always felt like my coworkers have heard me out, and either made rational counterpoints or reached agreeable compromises.
+When that has happened here, I have always felt like my coworkers have heard me out, and either made rational counterpoints or reached agreeable compromises.